OPUS prize : Premiere of the year

 Such a discourse also place the musicians in a very particular relation regarding time: time here isn't counted, fixed by some metric - to the contrary, the basic pulsation of the piece being established by the rhythm of breathing, it's the musical discourse that is here subjected to time, the time necessary for the mutation of timbres.
 The plenitude of emptiness tries to proceed with a freeing of sound and time, maybe even of thought, this as much for the performers than the listeners: each is being placed in a situation of physical listening rather than intellectual, as all the usual technique or thinking mechanisms give way to the simple natural evolution of timbres.
 With this liberation, a void is made, a new time/space is created, entirely available to the deployment of sound.

-This piece wouldn't have reached its actual form without the great availability from Quasar musicians, whom accepted to participate in numerous sound experimentations during the whole process of its conception.
+This piece wouldn't have reached its actual form without the great availability of Quasar musicians, who accepted to participate in numerous sound experiments throughout the entire process of its conception.

 Jean-François Laporte and Noémie Pascal